gray-mueller/food-ordering-app-with-source-code/README.md

 ## :book: Documentation <a id="heading-8"></a>

-Find the link for the complete documentation of the Restaurant Ordering App for Android with Source Code [here](https://enatega.com/multivendor-documentation/).
+Find the link for the complete documentation of the Food Ordering App with Source Code [here](https://enatega.com/multivendor-documentation/).

 ## :tv: Demo Videos: <a id="heading-14"></a>